Delstrigo 100 mg /300 mg /245 mg film-coated tablets

 *The 95 % CI for the treatment difference was calculated using stratum-adjusted Mantel-Haenszel method.

-Includes subjects who discontinued study drug or study before Week 48 for ISG or before Week 24 for DSG for lack or loss of efficacy and subjects with HIV-1 RNA ≥ 40 copies/mL in the Week 48 window for ISG and in the Week 24 window for DSG.
+Includes subjects who discontinued study treatment or study before Week 48 for ISG or before Week 24 for DSG for lack or loss of efficacy and subjects with HIV-1 RNA ≥ 40 copies/mL in the Week 48 window for ISG and in the Week 24 window for DSG.

 Includes subjects who discontinued because of adverse event (AE) or death if this resulted in no virologic data on treatment during the specified window.